 - Free TransUnion Credit Report – call (800) 813-5604 and order online through this link.

 Remember: Keep track of when you order your credit reports and from which bureau(s) so that you know when you’ll be eligible to order your next credit report for free.

 Can I get a free credit score too?

 You can often order your credit score alongside your free credit report for an additional fee from the credit reporting agencies.
 However, these credit scores are considered FAKOs as they are not real FICO credit scores (the credit scores that lenders use).

-While VantageScore (the credit score created by the credit reporting agencies to compete with Fair Isaac) is used by some businesses and institutions, the vast majority still rely on FICO scores to make credit decisions.
-So before you pay for any credit score, make sure that it will be useful to you.
+VantageScore is a credit scoring model that was created by the credit reporting agencies to compete with Fair Isaac.
+While some businesses and institutions use it, the vast majority still rely on FICO scores to make credit decisions.
+So, before you pay for any credit score, make sure that it will be useful to you.

 Can I get more than one free credit report per year?